Cumhuriyet columnist Aydın Engin was taken into custody on October 31, 2016, during a raid on his home by police.

 The first hearing of the trial, where Engin and other Cumhuriyet journalists and columnists are charged with terrorism and “abuse of trust,” went under way on July 24, 2017, at the Istanbul 27th High Criminal Court.

 Engin, who gave his statement before the court on the fourth day of the hearing on July 27, said Akın Atalay and Bülent Utku, two Cumhuriyet Foundation executives who had testified before him, had given ample response to the indictment.
 “I also find no meaning in making any statements about nine of my articles that were included in the indictment as if they are elements of crime which were never investigated by prosecutors before the expiration of statute of limitations on time,” he said.
 His finishing words were: “It is causing me shame in the name of law and pain for my country that I and my friends were put on the defense stand with such an indictment.”

-In its interim decision which came on July 28, the court ruled for the release of seven of those in prison pending completion of trial; while ruling that four other Cumhuriyet journalists and another defendant should continue to remain in jail.
+In its interim decision on July 28, the court ruled for the release of seven of those in prison pending the completion of the trial, while ruling that four other Cumhuriyet journalists and another defendant should continue to remain in jail.

 The second hearing of the trial was held on September 11, 2017, at the courtroom inside the Silivri Prison premises.
 A detailed report about the hearing, in which no new release decisions were rendered, can be reached here.